Razpudding/rpi-duckling/guide.md

 * Now would also be the time to change the standard pwd so nobody else can SSH into your 🍰
 * If you want you can now setup things like Wifi and Bluetooth like we did, using this guide: http://www.makeuseof.com/tag/setup-wi-fi-bluetooth-raspberry-pi-3/
 * Now you'll want to make a (Github) repository holding your project's code.
 Then clone it to your own computer as well as to the Pi using the CLI.
 I chose to clone the project into the Pi's Documents folder (but there might be better places for this.)
+* I experienced some problems sshin into my Pi on a network where I couldn't access the router.
+I used nmap to scan the network like so `nmap your.local.ip.0/24` which scans the entire subnet.
+Amongst the results should be one with a couple open ports like 22 for ssh, and 5900 for vnc and in my case a port for camera streaming.
+As I have no way of setting a static ip for the pi, i'll have to do this a lot...
+So I found better ways, [explained here](https://serialized.net/2013/04/headless_rpi/).
+I used that tutorial to set up a bash script for the mac terminal that will auto find and ssh to any rPi on the same network!
+Because the guide was working with the bash shell and I use the standard terminal, [I needed this post](https://stackoverflow.com/questions/8967843/how-do-i-create-a-bash-alias) as well to set things up.
+And for that I need tot install ssh-copy-id like so.
+In the end I had an issue with ssh-copy-id not finding the right keys(file?) so for now I just work with rpi_ip and then manually ssh into that ip.

 Now that the initial setup works it's time to write our first python program.
 We used this tutorial (https://learn.adafruit.com/adafruits-raspberry-pi-lesson-8-using-a-servo-motor/software)
 We ran into the problem that importing wiringpi seems to fail.
 Possibly a Python3 vs 2 issue.